xvalme/sxty/README.md

-Sxty is a bot made *per request* of u/
+Sxty is a bot that removes any video posts in a subreddit without a specific lenght.

 Any problems in the use of the bot should be address to u/michaelangelito so that I may help out.